omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     * [`32*byte`:`to be appended`]:

 Alice creates the funding transaction by providing her public key, asset id and the amount she wants to deposit in this channel.
-After OLND(Omni-ligtning Daemon) receives this message, it asks Bob to sign this transaction.
+After OBD(OmniBOLT Daemon) receives this message, it asks Bob to sign this transaction.

 1. type: -35 (funding_signed)
 2. data: